katas-bytebusters/MonitorMe/Readme.md

 - **Analyze each patient’s vital signs in real-time**: The ability to analyze patient data in real-time, compare it to given threshold limits, and send notifications to the nurse station and mobile devices.

-- **Deployment**: Deployment of MonitorME should consider an on-premises environment.
+- **Deployment**: Deployment of MonitorMe should consider an on-premises environment.

 - **Confidentiality**: Patient data should be secure.